 It will be tempting to aim for your trip to happen as soon as possible.
 But is this realistic when you consider your travel style and the things you want to do?
 If you fix a departure date too soon, you might struggle to save the amount you need, and then have to downgrade your plans.

-By the time our trip arrived, we were glad that we had chosen to spend several years saving for it.
+By the time our trip arrived, we were glad that we had chosen to spend a long time saving for it.
 We could have done it sooner, but the extra saving time meant that we could afford to do the things we wanted on the trip.
 It was worth the wait.

 4. Set your travel budget and start saving